ddrohan/mobile-app-dev-labs/session1/lab/md/step02.md

 Press "Next" (or click the option) and then give the project a name: 'HelloWorld'

-It's recommended you change the default package name also and it's probably worth changing the Projetc Location too but you can take the default for the moment.
+It's recommended you change the default package name also and it's probably worth changing the Project Location too but you can take the default for the moment.

 ![](../img/new01.png)